 Unlike many 3D printer manufacturers who offer newly branded replacement models instead of perfecting existing models, QIDI systematically works on improving the QIDI Tech 1 and periodically release an updated version, and has been doing this since the printer first launched back in 2012.
 The price never fluctuates, and QIDI keeps making the printer better.

 The most recent iteration came to light in 2017 and is miles away from the wooden frame, absent LCD screen and top cover of the original.
 By adopting this constant upgrade approach, there’s a sense that QIDI believes in their product and are eager to enhance it based on user feedback.

 For a field riddled with opportunist companies eager to get their hands on a slice of the 3D printing pie to the detriment of product quality, it’s comforting to know QIDI values providing builders with the best possible 3D printer they can manufacture.

 Unfortunately, we often associate manufactured goods made in China with a complete absence of customer service, but QIDI completely buckles the trend and provides support all companies should strive to provide.

 We see the QIDI Tech 1 3D printer as an ideal starting point for a budding maker and even a veteran who wants a reliable all-around workhorse.
 The sheer versatility and robustness of the build cater for all manner of projects.
 You’d be hard pressed to find such a systematically reliable printer within the same price range.

 The assembly is a little more involved than other pre-assembled alternatives, but nothing insurmountable.
-The only real minus is the position of the SD card slot, which is actually inside the chamber rather than outside.
-These remain minor issues rather than balance swinging negatives.
+The only real downside is the position of the SD card slot, which is actually inside the chamber rather than outside.
+These remain tiny issues rather than balance swinging negatives.